coq/coq/doc/sphinx/addendum/implicit-coercions.rst

      The :ref:`test for ambiguous coercion paths <ambiguous-paths>` may yield false positives involving the coercion :token:`qualid`.
+     Use the :attr:`nonuniform` attribute to silence this warning.

   .. warn:: New coercion path ... is ambiguous with existing ...